ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 ## Georgia
 ```

 This file looks basically how you would expect it to look!
-You may recall from
-Chapter 3 that the kind of shell that we're using is the bash shell.
-Bash
-treats different kinds of data differently, and we'll dive deeper into data
-types in Chapter 5.
 For now all you need to know is that text data are
-called **strings**.
-A string could be a word, a sentence, a book, or a file or
+called **strings**. **A string could be a word, a sentence, a book, or a file or
-folder name.
+folder name**.
 One of the most effective ways to search through strings is to use
-**regular expressions**.
-Regular expressions are strings that define patterns
+**regular expressions**. ***Regular expressions are strings that define patterns
-in other strings.
+in other strings***.
 You can use regular expressions to search for a sub-string
 contained within a larger string, or to replace one part of a string with
 another string.